-Handling data responsibly is a legal requirement for any business, and getting this right is very important.
-With so many different legal requirements to stay on top of, it's something that many organisations find stressful.
-But, correct data retention and destruction is something very positive for your business, not something to be afraid of.
+Handling data responsibly is a legal requirement for all data processors, so getting this right is vital.
+But, with many legal requirements to meet, it can be stressful for employees.
+Reassure your workers that correct data retention and destruction is something positive for your business, not something to be afraid of.

-Here are some of the best reasons to get yourself up to speed with data retention:
+Getting your employees up to speed with data retention will:

-- It's the best way to keep your customers' and employees' personal information safe. - It will minimise the risk of data breaches and fines. - Regularly destroying unwanted data will keep your business GDPR compliant. - Data retention policies and destruction records provide proof of compliance.
+- Help to keep your customers' and employees' personal information safe - Minimise the risk of data breaches and fines - Help to keep your business GDPR compliant - Enable you to create helpful policies and give your business proof of compliance.